sharvilprasad/Security-Surveillance-App/README.md

 5. List of Features

-..Face Recognition system
+Face Recognition system
-..Automated door lock and unlock system
+Automated door lock and unlock system
-..GUI based information collection system
+GUI based information collection system
-..Maintains an entry and exit database
+Maintains an entry and exit database
-..Mobile Application
+Mobile Application
-...Allows the owner to grant and deny access ...Notifies the owner on arrival of visitors ...Displays history
+>Allows the owner to grant and deny access
+>Notifies the owner on arrival of visitors
+>Displays history
-...Provides information of local help
+>Provides information of local help
-...Provides emergency numbers
+>Provides emergency numbers
-...Provides notices board information
+>Provides notices board information

 Face Recognition system
 A facial recognition system is a technology capable of identifying or verifying a person from a digital image or a video frame from a video source.